cristal-smac/mas4data/deployement/README.md

 purpose, we create two files called `remote_mappers.txt` and `remote_reducers.txt`.
 Each line contains the IP address of the node followed by a space and then the number of agents deployed on this node.
-For instance, 5 mappers are deploeyd on `172.18.12.221' according to the followed `remote_mappers.txt' file:
+For instance, 5 mappers are deployed on `172.18.12.221` according to the followed `remote_mappers.txt` file:

 ```
 akka.tcp://RemoteAS@172.18.12.221:6666 5